-Gearing up for the Holidays with Recipes for Post Bariatric Surgery
+Gearing up for the Holidays after Bariatric Surgery

-How to make it through the holidays without sabotaging your progress after your Bariatric Surgery.
+Planning your holiday menu well in advance can help you make it through the holidays without sabotaging your progress after your bariatric surgery.

 Thanksgiving Dinner Menu

 When served alone, this turkey yields 8 servings.
 When served with all the side dishes in this menu, it yields 24 servings.

 - 2 cups jerk sauce (store-bought, such as Busha Browne’s, Vernon’s, Walkerswood, etc.)

 - 1 cup margarine spread

 - Salt and freshly ground black pepper to taste